 "The dramatic high point of the evening, however, belonged to Callaway, who found new meanings in Stephen Sondheim's most famous and least interesting song, "Send in the Clowns."
 To Callaway - who told the audience she'd heard Vaughan deliver the work during the singer's final concert - this wasn't just a statement on the follies of love.
 It was a lament, an outpouring, a guttural cry on the beauty and tragedy of life, some passages sung a cappella, leaving Callaway utterly exposed emotionally and vocally.
 And all the more powerful for it.
 The performance deserved the standing ovation it instantly received, prompting Alexander to wonder if the concert should even continue after that.
 It did, enriched - as from the beginning - with orchestrations from Vaughan's recordings transcribed by conductor Lindberg." - Howard Reich

 Congratulations to Ann for the February 10th release of her single of "At the Same Time".
 It is available on iTunes, Apple Music and Amazon.com.
 Barbra Streisand went Platinum with the song on two CDs - Higher Ground and Timeless - reaching 6 million people.
 "At a time when divisiveness and fear is at an all time high, I wanted to release my version of the song to give our world something beautiful to focus on- our inherent unity."

 Mb Gordy - Drums

 Alek Darson - Bass

 Cover Art- Kari Strand

-September 7 Bethesda Blues and Jazz, Bethesda, MD - "The Ella Century"
+Novbember 10 Bethesda Blues and Jazz, Bethesda, MD - Ann Hampton Callaway "The Ella Century"